 Lets touch on a few of your options.
 Some idea’s seem great at first thought.
 But perhaps out dated?

 Business cards on a bulletin board might be a thought.
 But who really looks at those?
 I never do.
 The younger people never take their face out of their phones.
-You gotta put it there!
+You gotta put your “lure” there!
 In front of them!!!!
 That phone they are looking at is where you will get the biggest bang for your buck.
 The most payback for your time and labor.

 Handing out business cards in social settings is slightly effective, based on cost.
 Especially when you can talk up your location and your merchandise.
 But you have to constantly “work” it.
 If you don’t socialize often, and with many new people, this is not an effective tool.
 You have to hand a card to many people.
 Most will take the card to avoid seeming rude or uninterested.
 But the percentage of any interest beyond that, is small.
 Truthfully most of those cards go directly in the trash.